 Graham, the composer

-Graham had been learning to play the piano for years when inspired by the Lord of the Rings films and their soundtracks in the beginning of 2000s, he turned towards film scores.
-Graham has been composing music for symphonic orchestra since 2010 and he also works as the composer for Hollywood films.
+Graham had been learning to play the piano for years when the Lord of the Rings films and their soundtracks inspired him to turn towards film scores.
+Graham has been composing music for symphonic orchestra since 2010 and also works as a composer for Hollywood films.

 Some of his favourite film score composers are John Williams and Danny Elfman.
-Sergei Rachmaninoff, Beethoven, Franz Liszt and Tchaikovsky are the classic composers who inspire him.
+Rachmaninoff, Beethoven, Liszt, and Tchaikovsky are the classic composers who inspire him.

-The musical atmosphere most typical to Lovecraft is that of his early years and Graham mainly uses instruments that were already around during Lovecraft’s lifetime.
-Synthesizers are used to compliment the orchestral palette and represents the scientific mind of Lovecraft, and of many of his creations, such as the Mi-go and the Great Race of Yith.
+The musical atmosphere most typical to Lovecraft is that of his early years, and Graham mainly uses instruments that already existed in Lovecraft’s own time.
+Synthesizers are used to complement the orchestral palette and represent the scientific mind of Lovecraft (and many of his creations, such as the Mi-go and the Great Race of Yith).

-Graham’s most important Lovecraftian project is his series, which has 25 compositions at the moment, presenting the mood and atmosphere of Lovecraft’s short stories with the help of symphonic orchestras.
-The beautiful melodies cast a spell on the listeners, and reading and listening to Graham’s music create that high tension atmosphere us, the fans of weird stories, like so much.
+Graham’s most important Lovecraftian project is his series, which currently contains 25 compositions presenting the atmosphere of Lovecraft’s short stories with the help of symphonic orchestras.
+His beautiful melodies cast a spell on the listeners, and reading while listening to Graham’s music creates that high-tension atmosphere that we, the fans of weird stories, love so much.

 Youtube | Soundcloud | iTunes | Amazon